-This myth appears due to the difference in the working investments from the developer and tester sides.
+This myth on QA in software testing appears due to the difference in the working investments from the developer and tester sides.
 The developer can change a few lines of code and this is relatively fast.
 For the tester, the strategy will have differences and it also depends on the stage of the project.

 Let’s analyze 3 situations:

 - The product is being actively developed, but it is not yet available to users, and will not be available for several months.
 In this case, QA in software testing can take a small amount of time, depending on the functionality hidden behind the button.

 - The product is in the pre-release phase.
 All functionalities have been developed and the client wants to change something.
 In this case, the tester will check not only the button and its functionality, but will also look for potential disruptions that may happen as a result of these changes, connected functionality, or modules to avoid regression issues (issues in previously developed and working functionalities) appearing.
 Nothing should be broken by the changes the developer has made.